awsdocs/aws-doc-sdk-examples/kotlin/usecases/itemtracker_dynamodb/Readme.md

 ![AWS Tracking Application](images/clientReport2.png)

-Active items are queried from the database and used to dynamically create an Excel document.
-Then, the application uses Amazon SES to email the document to the selected email recipient.
-The following image shows an example of a report.
+Active items are queried from the database and used to dynamically create an email report.
+Then, the application uses Amazon SES to email the data to the selected email recipient.
+The following image shows an example of a report that contains active items.

 ![AWS Tracking Application](images/reportXml.png)